uptane/uptane-standard/uptane-standard.md

 The Director repository instructs ECUs as to which images should be installed by producing signed metadata on demand.
 Unlike the Image repository, it is mostly controlled by automated, online processes.
 It also consults a private inventory database containing information on vehicles, ECUs, and software revisions.

 The Director repository SHALL expose an interface for Primaries to upload vehicle version manifests ({{vehicle_version_manifest}}) and download metadata.
 This interface SHOULD be public.

 The Director MAY encrypt images for ECUs that require them, either by encrypting on-the-fly or by storing encrypted images on the repository.

-The Director repository SHALL implement storage which permits an automated service to write generated metadata files.
+The Director repository SHALL implement storage that permits an automated service to write generated metadata files.
 It MAY use any filesystem, key-value store, or database that fulfills this requirement.

 #### Directing installation of images on vehicles

-A Director repository MUST conform to the following six-step process for directing the installation of software images on a vehicle.
+A Director repository SHALL conform to the following six-step process for directing the installation of software images on a vehicle.

 1. The Director SHOULD first identify the vehicle.
 This MAY be done when the Director receives a vehicle version manifest sent by a Primary (as described in {{construct_manifest_primary}}), decodes the manifest, and determines the unique vehicle identifier.
 Additionally, the Director MAY utilize other mechanisms to uniquely identify a vehicle (e.g., 2-way TLS with unique client certificates).
 1. Using the vehicle identifier, the Director queries its inventory database (as described in {{inventory_db}}) for relevant information about each ECU in the vehicle.